 Coshocton Public Library

-The Coshocton County Public Library offers a wide variety of not only books but e-books, audio books, videos, DVDs and even Internet service.
+The Coshocton Public Library offers a wide variety of not only books but e-books, audio books, videos, DVDs, as well as Internet service.
 All codes of conduct must be followed when entering the library including but not limited to no smoking, being properly clothed, no running or obscene language, and no animals are allowed except when required for assistance.
-For the complete list of the codes of conduct, visit their Web site.
+For the complete list of the codes of conduct, visit the library’s website.

-There are over 170 libraries on the SEO (Serving Every Ohioan) network where members can borrow just about any book or movie title available in the state of Ohio.
-If a particular title is not available through this network, the library will graciously check around the country and order the required material from anywhere in the country.
+The library is a member of the SEO (Serving Every Ohioan) Library Consortium, which is comprised of 93 library systems at 237 physical locations.
+This membership allows cardholders access to over 8 million materials throughout the state of Ohio.
+If a particular title is not available through this network, the library will graciously check around the country and order the required material.
 This service is completely free to any library card holder, and the items are delivered to the library for pick-up.

 Any library member may request library notices via e-mail, text or telephone.
-The member’s information is put on file and the library will e-mail or text them regarding any overdue books, upcoming due dates, or if an item they have requested has arrived.
+The member’s information is put on file and the library will e-mail or text regarding any overdue books, upcoming due dates, or if an item requested has arrived.

-The Coshocton Library offers a bookmobile that travels to schools, including Amish schools, and even to home-bound residents.
-To request the bookmobile to stop at your school or business, call the library for details.
+The Coshocton Public Library offers a bookmobile that travels Coshocton County visiting schools, including Amish schools, and home-bound residents.
+To request a stop at your school or business, call the library for details.

-Members may renew their books online or by calling the library.
-Library materials can be renewed four times unless it is on hold for someone else.
+Members may renew books online or by calling the library.
+Library materials can be renewed four times unless on hold for someone else.

-You can return borrowed items to the Coshocton or West Lafayette library, or any other library in the SEO system, which includes New Philadelphia, the Holmes County Public Library, Newark, and many others.
-There is also an after-hours drop-off box for books and a drop box for audio-visual materials.
+You can return borrowed items to the Coshocton location or West Lafayette Branch, or any other library in the SEO system, which includes New Philadelphia, the Holmes County Public Library, Newark, and many others.
+There is also an after-hours drop box for books and a drop box for media materials.

 APPLYING FOR A LIBRARY CARD

 Residents must come to the library in person to apply for a library card.
-All you need is some form of photo identification and verification of your current address.
+A photo identification and verification of your current address are needed.

-The Coshocton Public Library offers services to home-bound residents as well.
+The Coshocton Public Library offers services to home-bound residents.
 If you are home-bound and would like reading material from the library, call and request this assistance.
 You may pick the genres you are interested in reading and books within those genres will be delivered to you at no cost.

-The library offers Internet use for no charge to those with library cards, as well as those who do not have one.
+The library offers free Internet.
 The computer is not to be used for illegal or obscene purposes.
 Wireless use is available as well.
-All children under 13 years old must have a parent or guardian’s approval before going online.
-For the complete policy, visit their Web site.
+For the complete policy, visit the library’s website.

 UNATTENDED CHILD POLICY